crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added support for the ``rank`` window function, which is available as an enterprise feature.

 - Added the ``delimiter`` option for :ref:`copy_from` CSV files.
 The option is used to specify the character that separates columns within a row.